Keep Warm On Your Construction Site To Give Pain The Cold Shoulder

 Firstly it needs to be insulated so you can conserve as much body heat as possible.

-And secondly it needs to be moisture wicking so it can draw sweat away from the body and keep you dry.
+And secondly it needs to be moisture wicking so it can draw sweat away from the body to keep you dry.

 This is crucial as sweat takes heat away from the body much faster than air can and will make it impossible to stay warm.